List of DC Comics characters: F: Firehair

-Firehair is a fictional character appearing in American comic books published by DC Comics.
+Firehair is a character appearing in American comic books published by DC Comics.

 Firehair was the sole survivor of a wagon train massacre sometime in the 19th century.
 He was adopted by the Blackfoot Chief, Grey Cloud, who named him Firehair due to his bright red hair.
 He was created by Joe Kubert.

 Firehawk

-Firehawk is the name of two fictional characters appearing in American comic books published by DC Comics.
+Firehawk is the name of two characters appearing in American comic books published by DC Comics.

 Lorraine Reilly

 The daughter of Senator Walter Reilly, Lorraine Reilly was kidnapped and transformed by Multiplex at the behest of industrialist Henry Hewitt, who wanted to recreate the accident that had created Firestorm.
 Hewitt's experiments gave her the ability to generate intense heat and fiery wings that enable her to fly.
 Hewitt used the data he had gathered to transform himself into the villain Tokamak.
 Brainwashed into attacking Firestorm, Firehawk was defeated, after which she soon reverted to her usual self, remembering little of what had happened.
 She was later jogged into becoming Firehawk again, but this time as a hero.

 Some time after the events of Infinite Crisis, Lorraine takes her father's seat on the Senate, becoming the junior senator of New York.
 Additionally, she becomes Jason Rusch's partner in the Firestorm matrix after Martin Stein disappears.
 When the two are separated, Lorraine can still use her powers as Firehawk on her own.
 However, if Lorraine and Jason are separated by a distance of more than a mile, Lorraine loses her powers, while Jason manifests uncontrollable blasts of energy.